ukgovdatascience/accessibility_fails/README.md

 The three scoring criteria are:
 * error found
 * error found + warning reported
-* /error found + warning reported + manual inspection
+* error found + warning reported + manual inspection

 ## Outline of method

-* Hash the various accessibility fails to make them easier to work with
+* ~~Hash the various accessibility fails to make them easier to work with~~
 * Create three dataframes and binarise for the three success criteria
 * Compute rowsums for all the possible combinations of accessibility tools
 * Visualise this data somehow

+## Issues

+* Test 16 and 81: 'Text language changed without required change in direction' were replicated in `accessibility_fail_data.csv`.
+The test at line 81 was appended with a `1` to solve this issue.